Kremlin critic freed after Spain arrest

 Putin critic Bill Browder freed after brief arrest in Spain

-Financier Bill Browder, a high-profile critic of Russian President Vladimir Putin, was briefly arrested in Spain on Wednesday on a Russian arrest warrant.
+Financier Bill Browder, a high-profile critic of Russian President Vladimir Putin, has been briefly arrested in Spain on a Russian arrest warrant.

 After an hour in custody he was released because the warrant was no longer valid, Spanish police said.

-Mr Browder was sentenced to nine years in prison by a Russian court late last year, on fraud and tax evasion charges.
+But the US-born financier, who is a British citizen, tweeted that a new notice had been issued.

+"Spanish National Police just released me after Interpol General Secretary in Lyon advised them not to honor the new Russian Interpol Red Notice," he said.
+"This is the sixth time that Russia has abused Interpol in my case."

-Interpol had previously refused to enforce a warrant for him, deeming it "predominantly political in nature".
+Interpol had previously refused to enforce a 2013 warrant for the investor, deeming it "predominantly political in nature".

-But on Wednesday morning, Mr Browder tweeted that Spanish police had arrested him on a Russian Interpol arrest warrant.

-A police source, speaking to Reuters news agency, confirmed his release - but could not confirm the details surrounding the invalid warrant used.

-The US-born financier, who is a British citizen, tweeted during his detention - including a copy of an arrest document from the Spanish interior ministry, which said he was accused of fraud.

-He is widely credited with the creation of the Magnitsky Act - a 2012 range of sanctions from the United States on top Russian officials accused of corruption.
+Mr Browder is widely credited with the creation of the Magnitsky Act - a 2012 range of sanctions from the United States on top Russian officials accused of corruption.

-The act was named after Mr Browder's former lawyer, Sergei Magnitsky, who uncovered an alleged tax fraud in Moscow - and died in a Russian prison in 2009.
+The act was named after his former lawyer, Sergei Magnitsky, who uncovered an alleged tax fraud in Moscow - and died in a Russian prison in 2009.

 Since then, Mr Browder has campaigned for investigations into the alleged fraud.